docker/docs/desktop/mac/troubleshoot.md

 * **Restart Docker Desktop**: Select to restart Docker Desktop.

-* **Support**:  Developers on Pro and Team plans can use this option to send a support request.
+* **Support**: Users with a paid Docker subscription can use this option to send a support request.
 Other users can use this option to diagnose any issues in Docker Desktop.
 For more information, see [Diagnose and feedback](#diagnose-and-feedback) and [Support](#support).

 * **Reset Kubernetes cluster**: Select this option to delete all stacks and Kubernetes resources.
 For more information, see [Kubernetes](index.md#kubernetes).